luxe/unilang/README.md

 An ADT models the concise structure and shape of programming concepts.
 This allows us to work backwards and enable programmers to effeciently populate this structure.
 Trying to contort a variety of programming concepts syntatically, and then extracting them out with regular expressions and grammars into generic data structures such as trees and lists has proven insufficient for semantic analysis.
-This is the reason that parsing errors are often confusing and unhelpful.
+Its the reason that parsing errors are often confusing and unhelpful.
-It is the reason that community tooling on code transformation is often limited.
+Its the reason that community tooling on code transformation is often limited.
-Most importantly, its the reason that a language's evolution stagnates as more abstract concepts are squeezed into an existing syntax and grammar.
+Most importantly, its the reason a language's evolution tends to stagnate as more abstract concepts are squeezed into an existing syntax and grammar.

 ## Direct semantic encoding (syntax considered harmful)
 TODO.